zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

     F ACF2,REBUILD(FAC)
     ```

-3. Make sure that the externalMapperUser has access to the ZOWE facility.
+3. Make sure that the identityMapperUser has access to the ZOWE facility.
   - For Top Secret, execute the following command:

     ```TSS ADDTO(user) FACILITY(ZOWE) ```

-  - For RACF it is not required that the externalMapperUser has permissions to the ZOWE Facility class.
+  - For RACF it is not required that the identityMapperUser has permissions to the ZOWE Facility class.

     `#TODO- Find what command is needed`